ThatOneShortGuy/LC3_compiler/README.md

 # With this compiler, will come a custom language as well.
 We are still deciding how we want this language to work, and are open to suggestions.
+The end goal is to make it for the LC-3.
-Some considered language options:
+Pehaps, we may even make it work for other systems as well Some considered language options:
 - typdef (like in C)
 - functional